Clive Francis: Career

 Clive Francis began his acting career at the age of 16 in weekly repertory as a Penguin Player at Bexhill-on-Sea and has acted on stage, radio, television and films.

 He is also a caricaturist and has had several exhibitions at the National Theatre.
 His caricatures have appeared on the covers of several books including Blessings in Disguise by Alec Guinness and a biography of John Gielgud.
 His own publications include: Laughlines, There Is Nothing Like a Dane (Hamlet) There Is Nothing Like a Thane (Macbeth).
 A Star is Drawn and The Many Faces of Gielgud, to celebrate Gielgud's 90th birthday.

-Films
+Film

 Francis appeared as Joe the Lodger in Stanley Kubrick's A Clockwork Orange (1971).
 His other films include Inspector Clouseau (1968), The Man Who Had Power Over Women (1970), Girl Stroke Boy (1971), Villain (1971), Pierrepoint (2005), Mr. Turner, (2014), The Lost City of Z, (2015), The Crown (2016),The Little Stranger (2018), Official Secrets (2019), Cursed (2019), and Archbishop in Dolittle (2020).